Computing Curriculum Intent

 At Stillness Infant School we believe that a strong Early Years and Key Stage One Computing Curriculum is vital in preparing the children for the rest of their education and their eventual career.
 To be the well-rounded citizens of tomorrow, the children don’t just need to know how to use and express themselves with Information Technology, they need to be able to reflect on how best to use it safely, responsibly and kindly.

-- Through the ranges of choices we give the children within Computing, we are able to reflect our Diverse Community.
+- Through the range of choices we give the children within Computing, we are able to reflect our Diverse Community.
 For instance, the children can choose which celebrations are important to their family before they design and digitally illustrate a unique card featuring that celebration.
-The children then reflect and evaluate all the cards, teaching them just how many different types of celebrations are celebrated in our school community.

 Computing Curriculum Implementation